 The Horoscopes presented on my site are formulated from information arising from Tree sign analysis (for example, Tree sign Rowan January, Tree Sign Birch December etc).
 These analysis calculations are then matched to traditional western astrological periods thereby matching traditional zodiac symbology.
 I have taken this approach in order that the broader public may better accept these sign characteristics as familiar.

-Please enjoy your visit.
+Please enjoy your visit and have learned a little more about the wonderful world of Celtic astrology.
 I wish you many good things for the coming year.